ownal-daboubi/reading-notes-1/class-04.md

 width: 250px;}
 ```

-4. `position:fixed;`: Fixed positioning is a type of absolute positioning that requires the position property to have a value of fixed.
+4. position:fixed;: Fixed positioning is a type of absolute positioning that requires the position property to have a value of fixed.

 # Functions in JavaScript: